ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The Wavpack packets consist of a stripped header followed by the frame data.
 For multi-track (> 2 tracks) a frame consists of many packets.
 For more details, check the [WavPack muxing description](wavpack.html).

 Codec BlockAdditions: For hybrid `A_WAVPACK4` encodings (that include a lossy encoding with a supplemental correction to produce a lossless encoding), the correction part is stored in BlockAdditional.
+The `BlockAddId` of the `BlockMore` containing these data MUST be 1.

 Initialization: none